cobrian59/scheduler/README.md

-# CS 3110 Final Project
+# Schedule Planning Tool

-**Members:** Chris O'Brian (co253), Lorenzo Scotto di Vettimo (ls769), Radha Patel (rdp89)
+**Built by:** Chris O'Brian, Lorenzo Scotto di Vettimo, Radha Patel (rdp89)

 ## Installation Instructions
 ---
-Our system requires the "Ocurl" package to function, to install, please run:
+Our system requires additional packages to function, to install, please run:

 ```
-opam install ocurl
+opam install utop yojson ansiterminal lambda-term merlinuser-setup ocurl
 ```

-After which, you should run "make check" to ensure that your environment is what it should be.
-We've edited the checkenv.sh file to reflect our system.
+After which, I've included a Makefile with a "make check" rule to ensure that your environment is what it should be.
+The corresponding checkenv.sh file was modified from a version written by the CS3110 course staff at Cornell.

 Then, you can start our program by running "make run".